SalahHaciAkil/EventApp/README.md

 A complete Event App built using Javascript(React.js), Node.js and Firebase.
-The main idea is to create an event and invite people to it.
+The main idea os allowing users to create events, such as parties, meetings, or conferences, and invite other people to attend.
+When creating an event, the user can specify details such as the event title, location, date and time, and a description.
+They can also choose to make the event private or public, and set a limit on the number of attendees. people to it.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).